Phase-Space Topology in a Single-Atom Synthetic Dimension

-The Hamiltonian in Eq.~(\ref{eqn:eqn1}) can be implemented using trapped ions or superconducting circuits, where the coupling strengths $|v_{r}|$, $|v_{cr}|$, and $w$ correspond to sideband and carrier Rabi frequencies~\cite{dsc_ion, ion_sdf, sideband_superconducting, sideband_superconducting2, sideband_superconducting3, sideband_superconducting4}.
-In trapped-ion systems, typical red- and blue-sideband Rabi frequencies are on the order of tens of kHz, and \(v_r\), \(v_{cr}\), and $w$ can be independently tuned via radio-frequency (RF) amplitude modulation.
-We note, however, that the accessible parameter regime may be constrained by the Lamb–Dicke condition~\cite{ion_sdf}, which limits both the maximum achievable sideband coupling strength and the Fock-state population.
-In superconducting circuits, sideband Rabi frequencies can reach tens of MHz~\cite{sideband_superconducting4}, allowing for faster dynamics.
-However, short coherence times~\cite{sideband_superconducting} may restrict the evolution time, and the effective parameter regimes remain similar, as the topological features of the system are determined by relative coupling strengths rather than absolute values.
-In both platforms, the phase factors \( \phi_r \) and \( \phi_{cr} \) are tunable by controlling the relative phases of RF electronics used for sideband generation, enabling access to the desired phase-space geometry.
+In both platforms, the phase factors \( \phi_r \) and \( \phi_{cr} \) are tunable by controlling the relative phases of RF electronics used for sideband generation, enabling precise control of the desired phase-space geometry.
 These systems offer precise control over the drive parameters, making them suitable for the experimental demonstration of single-atom topological features via adiabatic preparation and manipulation of defect states.